faanskit/ha-checkwatt/README.md

 For the Grid Consumption, select the Import Energy sensor from the integration and complement it with the cost tracker using the *Spot Price VAT* sensors.

-Take note that you should use the sensor that includes VAT for Electricity that you purchase.
-Please also not that this sensor does not include markups from your electricity provider.
+**Take note** that you should use the sensor that includes VAT for Electricity that you purchase.
+Please **also note** that this sensor does not include markups from your electricity provider.

 ![checkwatt energy step 2](/images/energy_step_2.png)

 For Grid Consumption, select the Export Energy sensor from the integration and complement it with the cost tracker using the *Spot Price* sensors.

-Take note that you should use the sensor that excludes VAT for Electricity that you sell.
+**Take note** that you should use the sensor that excludes VAT for Electricity that you sell.

 ![checkwatt energy step 3](/images/energy_step_3.png)